 Mechanical & Materials Engineering

 Welcome to the Department of Mechanical & Materials Engineering (MME) at the University of Denver.
-Through our program students learn to apply their engineering skills to problem-solve and work with non-engineering fields to continue engaging in life-long learning.
+Through our program, students learn to apply their engineering skills to problem-solve and work with non-engineering fields to continue engaging in life-long learning.
 We are pleased to offer undergraduate, graduate, and doctoral degrees that are driven by industry needs, as well as the goal to produce the next global leaders in engineering.

 Our students graduate with experience in project-based teamwork, research, and development.
-We guide students on their academic journey to be socially, ethically, and professional responsible individuals who contribute to a sustainable common good for society.
+We guide students on their academic journey to be socially, ethically, and professionally responsible individuals who contribute to a sustainable common good for society.
 Our unique position within the Ritchie School and University of Denver creates an abundance of interdisciplinary opportunities and the chance to develop an entrepreneurial mindset.

 Meet Dr. Rachel Horenstein

 Teaching Assistant Professor Rachel Horenstein, PhD, joined the Department of Mechanical & Materials Engineering in Fall 2019.
 She is interested in biomechanics and how specifically bones adapt to loading and the human body.
 She discussed her academic background and her advice to engineering students.

 The engineering honors society Tau Beta Pi reactivated the DU chapter in 2018.
 Since then Tau Beta Pi has increased membership, having the first women in the DU chapter, and is hoping to have more frequent events, as well as build a stronger community on campus.

 PhD a Lifelong Dream for Chrissy Henderson